onmax/notificationJS/README.md

     showCloseIcon: false,                                     //Optional.
 True by default
     newestOnTop: true,                                        //Optional.
 True by default
     debug: true                                               //Optional.
 True by default,
-    style: ...                                                //Map of different styles you can apply.
+    styles: ...                                                //Map of different styles you can apply.
 Explain below.
 })
 ```